 DMCC: Medical Devices from Design to Market Launch

-A CROSS-FUNCTIONAL TRAINING PROGRAM FOR IN-DEPTH KNOWLEDGE OF THE MEDICAL DEVICE INDUSTRY AND A QUICK AND EFFECTIVE TRANSITION INTO THE WORKFORCE
+A CROSS-FUNCTIONAL TRAINING PROGRAM FOR IN-DEPTH KNOWLEDGE OF THE MEDICAL DEVICE INDUSTRY AND A RAPID AND EFFECTIVE TRANSITION INTO THE WORKFORCE

 OBJECTIVES

-Train professionals specializing in the design, evaluation, production, and regulation of medical devices – Equip students with advanced knowledge to specialize in the field of medical devices – Develop the ability to adapt to scientific, industrial, and societal environments – Enhance graduates’ employability through academic and work-study programs – Offer interactive teaching methods: learning labs, flipped classrooms, interactive seminars, company visits, project-based learning, and more.
+To train professionals specializing in the design, evaluation, production, and regulation of medical devices – To equip students with advanced knowledge for their specialization in the field of medical devices – To develop students’ ability to adapt to scientific, industrial, and societal environments – To enhance graduates’ employability through academic and work-study programs. – Offer interactive instruction: learning labs, flipped classrooms, interactive seminars, company visits, project-based learning, and more.

 The Benefits of the DMCC Program

-• Project-Based Learning (PBL) grounded in the real-world clinical needs of patients, clinicians, and medical device companies
+• Project-Based Learning (PBL) based on the real-world clinical needs of patients, clinicians, and medical device companies

-• More than 35 industry experts and clinicians who base their teaching on their daily professional practice
+• More than 35 industry professionals and clinicians who base their teaching on their daily professional practice

 • Access to the DISCORD network for all DMCC Master's graduates to discuss issues in the medical device industry